 The associations provide representation for members and ensure that they are treated in a fair manner in relation to welfare, discipline, and efficiency.
 The detailed rules of each association and the conditions of membership are laid done by law.

 There is a special system of Garda compensation for personal injury or death in the course of duty.
-It covers injuries maliciously inflicted on members in the performance of their duties, whether on or off-duty.
-Accidental injury or those not connected with the discharge of police duties are not covered.
+It covers injuries maliciously inflicted on members in the performance of their duties, whether on or off duty.
+Accidental injuries or those not connected with the discharge of police duties are not covered.
 Malicious injuries while off duty and unconnected with membership of the Gardai are not covered.

 There is a prescribed form of application.
 Ministerial consent is required.
 The matter is heard by a single judge whose decision as final.
 There is an appeal on a point of law.
 Legislation sets out the criteria under which the assessment of compensation is made.
 An application may be made by the dependents in the case of death.